Elastic Beanstalk Service roles, instance profiles, and user policies - Amazon Elastic Beanstalk

 When you create an environment, Amazon Elastic Beanstalk prompts you to provide the following Amazon Identity and Access Management (IAM) roles:

-• Instance profile Elastic Beanstalk applies instances profile to the instances in your environment.
-It allows them to do the following:
+• Instance profile Elastic Beanstalk applies an instance profile to the Amazon EC2 instances in your environment.
+This action allows them to perform required tasks, such as retrieving information from Amazon Simple Storage Service (Amazon S3) and uploading logs to S3.

-In addition to the roles that you assign to your environment, you can also create user policies and apply them to IAM users and groups in your account.
-Applying user policies allows the users to create and manage Elastic Beanstalk applications and environments.
-Elastic Beanstalk also provides managed policies for full access and read-only access.
+You can optionally create user policies and apply them to IAM users and groups in your account.
+Doing so allows the users to create and manage Elastic Beanstalk applications and environments.
+You can also assign Elastic Beanstalk managed policies for full access and read-only access to users or groups.
 For more information about these policies, see Managing Elastic Beanstalk user policies.

 You can create your own instance profiles and user policies for advanced scenarios.
 If your instances need to access services that aren't included in the default policies, you can create a new policy or add additional policies to the default one.
 If the managed policy is too permissive for your needs, you can also create more restrictive user policies.
 For more information about Amazon permissions, see the IAM User Guide.